Khvalynsk culture: Artifacts

 Khvalynsk evidences the further development of the kurgan.
 It began in the Samara with individual graves or small groups sometimes under stone.
 In the Khvalynsk culture one finds group graves, which can only be communal on some basis, whether familial or local or both is not clear.
 With the advent of better methods of recovering ancient DNA, perhaps someday it will be.

 Although there are disparities in the wealth of the grave goods, there seems to be no special marker for the chief.
 This deficit does not exclude the possibility of a chief.
 In the later kurgans, one finds that the kurgan is exclusively reserved for a chief and his retinue, with ordinary people excluded.

 This development suggests a growing disparity of wealth, which in turn implies a growth in the wealth of the whole community and an increase in population.
 The explosion of the kurgan culture out of its western steppe homeland must be associated with an expansion of population.
 The causes of this success and expansion remain obscure.

 We do know that metal was available both in the Caucasus and in the southern Urals.
 The Khvalynsk graves included metal rings and spiral metal rings.
 However, there is no indication of any use beyond ornamental.
 The quality of stone weapons and implements reaches a high point.
 The Krivoluchie grave, which Gimbutas viewed as that of a chief, contained a long flint dagger and tanged arrowheads, all carefully retouched on both faces.
 In addition there is a porphyry axe-head with lugs and a haft hole.
 These artifacts are of types that not too long after appeared in metal.

 There is also plenty of evidence of personal jewelry: beads of shell, stone and animal teeth, bracelets of stone or bone, pendants of boar tusk.
 The animals whose teeth came to decorate the putative Indo-Europeans are boar, bear, wolf, deer and others.
 Some of these teeth must have been difficult to acquire, a labor perhaps that led to a value being placed upon them.
 Whether they were money is not known.

 The hard goods leave no record of any great richness.
 There is some evidence that wealth may have consisted of perishable goods.
 In fact, in many similar cultures of later times, wealth was reckoned in livestock.
 A recent study of the surface of the pottery (also of many cultures), which recorded contact with perishable material while the clay was wet, indicates contact with cords and embroidered woven cloth, which the investigators suggest were used to decorate the pot.

 Physical type

-Early examination of physical remains of the Khvalynsk people determined that they were Caucasoid.
-A similar physical type prevails among the Sredny Stog culture and the Yamnaya culture, whose peoples were powerfully built.
-Khvalynsk people were however not as powerfully built as the Sredny Stog and Yamnaya.
-The people of the Dnieper-Donets culture further west on the other hand, were even more powerfully built than the Yamnaya.
+According to past anthropological terminology and early examination of the Khvalynsk people's physical remains, the Khvalynsk people were of "Proto-Europoid or Europoid" appearance.
+A similar physical type has been found among the Sredny Stog culture and the Yamnaya culture.
+The Khvalynsk people however, possessed some physical differences from the Sredny Stog and Yamnaya.
+The people of the Dnieper-Donets culture further west on the other hand, were even more "powerfully built" than the Yamnaya.